 A cat's labor, delivery and even pregnancy is a short process compared to the time it takes for humans to have babies.
-Once you suspect your cat is in labor, it'll be a few short hours before she'll have tiny kittens to tend to.
+From beginning to end, labor usually takes about six to eight hours, with an active labor phase of up to 40 minutes for each kitten born.

 Labor and Delivery

-According to Purina, there are three stages to feline labor, each lasting a different amount of time.
+According to VCA Hospitals, there are three stages to feline labor, each lasting a different amount of time.
 The length of the overall delivery will also be affected by the number of kittens born, with most cats having four to six kittens in a litter.

 Length of the Stages